ray-project/ray/doc/source/user-profiling.rst

 In our example setup, we wish to call our remote function ``func()`` five times, and store the result of each call into a list.
-To compare the performance of different ways of looping our calls to our remote function, we can define each loop version as a separate function on the driver.
+To compare the performance of different ways of looping our calls to our remote function, we can define each loop version as a separate function on the driver script.

-For the first version, each iteration of the loop calls the remote function, then calls ``ray.get`` in an attempt to store the current result into the list, as follows:
+For the first version **ex1**, each iteration of the loop calls the remote function, then calls ``ray.get`` in an attempt to store the current result into the list, as follows:

 .. code-block:: python